tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 Note:This method requires that you are using X. Use Method 2 or Method 3 if you are not.
-Also note that Method 3 currently does not not work with newer nvidia cards such as the G210/220 as well as embedded GPUs such as the Zotac IONITX's 8800GS.
+Also note that Method 3 currently does not not work with newer NVIDIA cards such as the G210/220 as well as embedded GPUs such as the Zotac IONITX's 8800GS.

 To display the GPU temp in the shell, use nvidia-settings as follows: